nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/bean_validation.rst

 .. tip::
-  When the default behavior is changed in :ref:`bean_validation-configuration`, the message is defined according to the :java:extdoc:`MessageInterpolator <javax.validation.MessageInterpolator>` implementation.
+  When the default behavior is changed in :ref:`bean_validation-configuration`, the message is defined according to the :java:extdoc:`MessageInterpolator <jakarta.validation.MessageInterpolator>` implementation.

 How to configure validation rules